Grow Million Bells Flowers In Containers

 What's The Best Way To Keep A Million Bells From Growing Chubby?

 Clip or pinch back your calibrachoas if they get lanky, as they commonly do by mid-summer.
 This will encourage branching and fresh blossoms.
-Just don't cut off more than 20% of your plants at once, since this will put them under too much stress.

 What's The Best Way To Keep A Million Bells In Bloom?

-On million bells, the appropriate fertilizer balance can stimulate vigorous blossoming.
-It's best to use a 20-10-20 fertilizer with a gradual release mechanism.
 This should be done every other week to encourage bloom growth.
 Your flowers may not develop properly if you put too much nitrogen in your fertilizer.

-Do The Million Bells Ring Every Year?
+Do Million Bells Bloom Every Year?

 The Million Bells only bloom for one season; however, they bloom for a long time: from April to October.